-Sonoro’s highly accomplished professional singers, who are also experienced animateurs, present a morning workshop exploring how music is constructed and how the music we present is related to the buildings they were originally performed in.
+Sonoro’s highly accomplished professional singers, who are also experienced animateurs, present a morning workshop exploring how the music we present is related to buildings around the world in which it was originally performed.
 From a beautiful piece of early church music that would have been performed in Westminster Abbey, via bridges (over troubled water…) to the Sydney Opera House the Sonoro team will present a fun, informative and engaging morning of singing.

 To register your interest in this project for your school, please contact our administrator Liz Chapman.